-In conducting the MDT the worker will be responsible for:
+In conducting the MDT the Worker will be responsible for:

-- Chairing the MDT and facilitating the discussion of the case. - Reminding the members that if a Juvenile respondent admits the underlying allegations of the case during the multidisciplinary treatment planning process, his or her statements shall not be used in any Juvenile or criminal proceedings against the Juvenile, except for perjury or false swearing.

-- Distributing records and collecting and destroying copies after the meeting. - Assuring all members understand the rules of confidentiality and sign the confidentiality statement. - Preparing recommendations of the team for presentation to the court including the Youth Case Plan.
+- Chairing the MDT and facilitating the discussion of the case. - Reminding the members that if a juvenile respondent admits the underlying allegations of the case during the multidisciplinary treatment planning process, his or her statements shall not be used in any juvenile or criminal proceedings against the juvenile, except for perjury or false swearing. - Distributing records and collecting and destroying copies after the meeting. - Assuring all members understand the rules of confidentiality and sign the confidentiality statement. - Preparing recommendations of the team for presentation to the court including the Youth Case Plan, or Initial Service Plan.

-At the conclusion of the initial meeting the next meeting of the team is scheduled by the worker chairing the Team.
+At the conclusion of the initial meeting the next meeting of the team is scheduled by the Worker chairing the Team.
 (If the CAPS assessment has not been completed at the time of the first team meeting then the next meeting should be scheduled to coincide with the completion of the CAPS process).

-Note: In those cases in which the Department was not provided fifteen days notice of a hearing it will not be possible to develop a detailed plan for presentation to the court.
-The worker should prepare an Initial Service Plan to the court which includes: any pertinent information from the YBE such as services or action necessary to ensure safety; the scheduling of a CAPS assessment and the anticipated date of completion: any other information relevant to the case.
-The worker should conclude the report by requesting approval to complete all necessary evaluations and information gathering in order to provide the court with a plan for continued service provision including recommendations about placement if necessary.
+Note: In those cases in which the Department was not provided fifteen working days' notice of a hearing it will not be possible to develop a detailed plan for presentation to the court.
+The Worker should prepare an Initial Service Plan to the court which includes: any pertinent information from the Youth Behavioral Evaluation such as services or action necessary to ensure safety; the scheduling of a CAPS assessment and the anticipated date of completion: any other information relevant to the case.
+The Worker should conclude the report by requesting approval to complete all necessary evaluations and information gathering in order to provide the court with a plan for continued service provision including recommendations about placement if necessary.